cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```CPP
 #include <iostream>
 ```
 Lines beginning with `#` are called directives.
 They are processed by the preprocessor during compilation.
-The `include` directive tells the preprocessor to include the content of the specified file in-place.
-In this case, the standard `iostream` file, containing declarations of all the standard input/output library functions.
-This line is needed to used `std::cout` and `std::endl` in the body of the `main` function (see below).
+The `include` directive tells the preprocessor to include the content of the specified file in place.
+In this case, the standard `iostream` file, contains declarations of all the standard input/output library functions.
+This line is needed to use `std::cout` and `std::endl` in the body of the `main` function (see below).
 ```CPP
 using namespace std;
 ```
-This line imports the entire standard (`std`) namespace into the current namespace of the program, which is typically considered a bad practice because it pulls numerous type definitions into the current scope.
+This line imports the entire standard (`std`) namespace into the current namespace of the program, which is typically considered bad practice because it pulls numerous type definitions into the current scope.
 Note that the `std` namespace is huge.
-On the other hand, good practice is to specify the namespace to which the identifier belongs using the scope operator (`::`) when a type is declared; e.g., `std::cout` and `std::endl`.
+On the other hand, a good practice is to specify the namespace to which the identifier belongs using the scope operator (`::`) when a type is declared; e.g., `std::cout` and `std::endl`.
 ```cpp
 int main() {...}
 ```
 `C++` programs begin with a `main()` function.
 Its location does not matter but it has to be somewhere.
 It returns an integer (`int`).
 A function is a group of statements designed to perform a specific task.

 Opening braces `{` indicates the beginning of a block such as the `main` function or any other function, and the closing braces `}` indicates the ending.
-Code in between is refered to as the body of the `main` function.
+The code in between is referred to as the body of the `main` function.

 ```c
 cout << "Hello World" << endl;  // print the string and ends the line